ibm-cloud-docs/cloud-infrastructure/vmware-on-prem-to-v2v.md

 3. On the **Wave Detail** page, select the Autoprovision option as **Not configured**.
 4. Select your cloud user for the **Environment**, enter the region where the virtual server instance needs to be provisioned, and apply the changes.

 Auto-provision feature is not available if the target is VPC bare metal.
-User needs to select **Existing System** as target type in this case.
+The user needs to select **Existing System** as the target type in this case.
 {: note}

 ## Prepare source and target servers
 {: #vmware-source-target-compute-prep}
 {: step}

-Before starting the migration, RMM server needs to SSH into the virtual machines.
+Before you can start the migration, the RMM server needs to SSH into the virtual machines.
 Thus, the RMM public SSH keys need to be copied on both the source and target servers.

 For Windows OS, you need to download the SSH key utility.
 You can download it from RMM server.
 {: note}